Sefiraat/SlimeTinker/README.md

 ## Suggestions?
 SlimeTinker has a LOT of properties and effects and I simply do not have enough ideas to flesh out all of it.
 So I really would welcome any and all suggestions in the Slimefun Addon Community Discord (be sure to stick to the slimetinker channel!).
 If you have ideas, please use this [invite](https://discord.gg/J4KurMDCKU)

+## Credits
+Big thanks to [Riley](https://github.com/Mooy1) for the great InfinityLib which sped things up greatly.
+Another big thanks to [Martin](https://github.com/martinbrom) who helped us out with ideas and direction.
+Thanks to [Boomer](https://www.youtube.com/channel/UC2ZmER18YBRYube-62-JVpA) for testing, feeding back and breaking things for me!

+Finaly a very big thanks to the mct.tantrum.org Minecraft server for fostering the initial ideas, testing and generally being awesome!